 Feeling less than motivated all too often?
 I do.
 Well, perhaps not too often.
-But sometimes I just feel really lazy and unmotivated.
+But sometimes I just feel really unmotivated and wonder how I can stop being so lazy.

 Want some practical solutions to that universal motivation-problem?
 Here are 25 of them.
 Try a handful.